mattermost/docs/source/administration/2-x-upgrade.md

           - Mattermost `v1.2.x` must upgrade to Mattermost `v1.3.x` before further upgrades.
           - Mattermost `v1.1.x` must upgrade to Mattermost `v1.2.x` before further upgrades.
           - Mattermost `v1.0.x` must upgrade to Mattermost `v1.1.x` before further upgrades.
-      3. Use the [Version Archive List](https://docs.mattermost.com/administration/upgrade.html#version-archive) to find the `[RELEASE URL]` for your desired version and enter `wget [RELEASE URL]` to download.
+      3. Use the [Version Archive List](https://docs.mattermost.com/administration/upgrade.html#version-archive) to find the `[RELEASE URL]` for your desired version and enter `wget {RELEASE URL}` to download.
 For example, to download `vX.X.X`, use `wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz`.
       4. Review **Compatibility** section in [CHANGELOG](https://docs.mattermost.com/administration/changelog.html) for the version downloaded and make sure to follow any instructions.
 2. Stop the Mattermost Server
       1. Consider posting an announcement to active teams about stopping the Mattermost server for an upgrade.